Do you give tours?

 What do we do if someone in our party is sick or injured while on the lake?

 For true emergencies always call 911 first.
-For any minor urgency call, text or radio the base.
+For any minor urgency call, text or call the base.
 Lake Vermilion has rescue boats on both ends of the lake.

 Can our family members contact us while we are on the houseboat with questions or emergency situations?